Nikon D7200 vs Olympus E-M10 III

-The Nikon D7200 and the Olympus OM-D E-M10 Mark III are two digital cameras that were announced, respectively, in March 2015 and August 2017.
+The Nikon D7200 and the Olympus OM-D E-M10 Mark III are two digital cameras that were officially introduced, respectively, in March 2015 and August 2017.
 The D7200 is a DSLR, while the E-M10 III is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (D7200) and a Four Thirds sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The cameras are based on an APS-C (D7200) and a Four Thirds (E-M10 III) sensor.
+The Nikon has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is notably smaller (30 percent) than the Nikon D7200.
 Moreover, the E-M10 III is substantially lighter (46 percent) than the D7200.
 It is worth mentioning in this context that the D7200 is splash and dust resistant, while the E-M10 III does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D7200) and the Micro Four Thirds Lens Catalog (E-M10 III).
 Mirrorless cameras, such as the E-M10 III, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.